Wilki406/Wilki406/README.md

 A Program to manage inventory, record sales, generate statistics, and track item prices across different currencies using real-time exchange rates as well as utilize full AES encryption for protecting user data.

 #### ⚙️ Laser Turret (Award Winning)
 An integrated system that uses AI-driven camera analysis to detect specific entities, and employ motors to direct a laser for area denial capabilities to effectively and autonomously deter animals from sensitive locations without causing harm.

-This project one CREST EDUCATION's 2024 Best Systems Engineering Award on 18/10/24.
+This project won CREST EDUCATION's 2024 Best Systems Engineering Award on 18/10/24.

 #### 🏉 Tippa (WIP)
 A Sports Social and fantasy betting program, utilizing a server database, APIs, Encryption and more.